system76/docs/_articles/desktop-environment.md

 ### GNOME

 GNOME is the default desktop environment in Pop!_OS and Ubuntu 17.10.
 It contains both a modern and a classic version.
-It is a good example of another way to interact with the operating system, but isn't as straight-forward as other desktop environments.

 ![Gnome](/images/desktop-environment/Gnome.png)

 ![Gnome2](/images/desktop-environment/Gnome2.png)

-GNOME is installed with:
+In Ubuntu, GNOME is installed with:

 ```
 sudo apt install ubuntu-gnome-desktop